from collections import defaultdict

 self,

-num_ghosts_range: Tuple[int, int],
+num_ghosts_range: tuple[int, int],

-axes: Tuple[int, ...],
+axes: tuple[int, ...],

-intensity_range: Tuple[float, float],
+intensity_range: tuple[float, float],

 ng_min, ng_max = num_ghosts_range

-num_ghosts = torch.randint(ng_min, ng_max + 1, (1,)).item()
+num_ghosts = int(torch.randint(ng_min, ng_max + 1, (1,)).item())

 axis = axes[torch.randint(0, len(axes), (1,))]

-intensity = self.sample_uniform(*intensity_range).item()
+intensity = self.sample_uniform(*intensity_range)

-return num_ghosts, axis, intensity
+return num_ghosts, axis, intensity, restore

 class Ghosting(IntensityTransform, FourierTransform):